EMBROIDERY, APPLIQUE, AND CUT & SEW

-High density, puff or raised embroidery, is when a foam or a double stitch is used to create an embroidery that is raised off the shirt or hat.
+HD, meaning high density, is when a foam or a double stitch is used to create an embroidery that is raised off the shirt or hat.
 It is a very cool effect.

 It’s just what it sounds like, thread that glows in the dark after being charged in the light.
 This makes for a cool effect on a design.

 Metallic threads are a shimmering metallic thread that comes to life when light hits it.
 It is mostly used for accents in a design.